albertocasagrande/pyModelChecking/README.md

 set([1, 2])
 ```

 The formula `AFG p`, which we tried to build above, is a LTL formula.
+The
-The `LTL` module can be used to represent and
+`LTL` module can be used to represent and model check it on any Kripke
-model check it over any Kripke structure.
+structure.

 ```python
 >>> from pyModelChecking.LTL import *